 The Watchdog Timer circuit monitors the microprocessor activity by monitoring the SDA and SCL pins.
-The microprocessor must toggle the SDA pin HIGH to LOW periodically, while SCL is HIGH (this is a start bit) prior to the expiration of the watchdog time out period to prevent a RESET/RESET signal.
+The microprocessor must periodically send a start bit followed by a stop bit prior to the expiration of the watchdog time out period to prevent a RESET/RESET signal.
+The start and stop bits need to be separated by SCL toggling low then high at least one time.

 The state of two nonvolatile control bits in the Status Register determine the watchdog timer period.
 The microprocessor can change these watchdog bits, or they may be "locked" by tying the WP pin HIGH.